wds4/tapestry-protocol/tips/README.md

 ## [Curation of structured data: TIPs 3.x](structuredData)

-Data curation is organized according to data model: from simple, generic models like simple lists and graphs to complex, detailed models like ontologies, verifiable credentials, standards, repositories, and computer languages.
+Data curation is organized according to data model: from simple, generic models like simple lists and graphs; to models of intermediate complexity like schemas, ontologies and verifiable credentials; to complex, detailed models like protocols (including this one), digital standards, and even entire open source repositories.

 ## [eOS: Entity Operating System: TIPs 4.x](neuroCore)